-A strong brand provides incredible value for any business–whether you’re focused on your agency or your clients.
-By consistently monitoring and managing a company’s reputation, you can ensure that its brand thrives.
+A strong brand provides incredible value for any business–whether you’re focused on your business, your agency, or your clients.
+By consistently brand monitoring and managing a company’s reputation, you can ensure that its brand thrives.

-Find out how brand monitoring can benefit your agency or clients, and discover some tools that let you track and respond to brand mentions more efficiently.
+Find out how brand monitoring can benefit your business or social agency clients and learn about tools that let you track and respond to brand mentions more efficiently.

 What Is Brand Monitoring?